Old Dominion Model A Ford Club

 A little insight to gas - Its vapors are what burn and not the liquid itself.
 Vapors will develop from the evaporation of gas.
 Gasoline will readily evaporate at -45 degrees below zero.
 It will also ignite around 536 degrees F. Now look under the hood of your "A".
 Two potential areas of fuel are the carburetor and the fuel line.
 What is more important is their location close to the manifold and above the exhaust system.
 A properly running "A" engine's exhaust system temperature shouldn't be above 550.
 Engines that are not in tune can run much higher and commonly backfire.
 This combination of fuel and heat leads to fire.
 There are basically 4 categories of extinguishers.
 Each is designed to handle different types of fire, wood, paper, gasoline, oil, electrical etc. You can find the extinguisher that will best fit your needs by reading the info provided with the unit.
 For the Model A the Class B extinguisher, which handles flammable liquids, is your first choice.
 But because fires spread, it could include items in the vehicle such as cloth, paper, and wood.
 Extinquishers rated both Class A and B or A,B and C are even better.

 After choosing your extinguisher, read the instructions on its operation and use.
 This could save your "A" and you.

 As a side note, our club requires an extinguisher in every vehicle when participating in any club function.

 Before any major mechanical work is performed on the drive train, place a note in your car reminding you to grease those fittings.
 Sometimes we are so happy a job is finished we forget the important things.

 TO ALL A OWNERS

 Just a reminder to everyone.
 Your model A came from the factory with a windshield made with safety glass.
 No other glass in your vehicle has this feature.
-Most of the suppliers carry replacement safety glass.
+Most of the suppliers carry replacement safety glass for side windows.
 This should be on one of your future wish list.